nasa/HyperCP/README.md

 ```
 conda env update --file environment.yml --prune
 ```
-**NOTE:** If you started with working with v1.2.8 or less and are now in v1.2.9 or higher, you may need to remove the old hypercp environment and reinstall the environment as described above.
+**NOTE:** If you started working with v1.2.8 or lower and are now updating to v1.2.9 or higher, you may need to remove the old hypercp environment and reinstall the environment as described above.
 ```
 prompt$ conda deactivate
 prompt$ conda remove -n hypercp --all